Power BI implementation planning: Tenant-level workspace planning

 - The name of the organization.
 However, when the primary audience is external users, including the organization's name can be helpful.

 We recommend that you notify users when a workspace name will change.
-For the most part, it's safe to rename a workspace in the Power BI service because the GroupID, which is the unique identifier of a workspace, doesn't change (it's found in the workspace URL).
+For the most part, it's safe to rename a workspace in the Fabric portal because the GroupID, which is the unique identifier of a workspace, doesn't change (it's found in the workspace URL).
 However, XMLA connections are impacted because they connect by using the workspace name instead of the GroupID.

 Checklist - When considering creating workspace naming conventions, key decisions and actions include:

 - Determine requirements or preferences for workspace names: Consider how you want to name your workspaces.
 Decide whether you want strict naming convention requirements or more flexible requirements guided by suggestions and examples.

 - Review existing workspace names: Update existing workspace names as appropriate so that they're good examples for users to follow.
 When users see existing workspace being renamed, they'll interpret that as an implied standard to adopt.

 - Create documentation for workspace naming conventions: Provide reference documentation about workspace naming convention requirements and preferences.
 Be sure to include examples that show the correct use of acronyms, prefixes, and suffixes.
 Make the information available in your centralized portal and training materials.